 All companies have their preconditions for localizing products.
 These vary according to size, the product and the company’s operating method.
-What these companies have in common is a need for localization and entry into new markets.

 Making the company website available in another language is one way to expand the customer base.
 If the company has a sales portal, this must also be translated to serve customers in a new language.
 The company continues to operate in its home country, but the product is delivered to a new target market.
 This is a safe way to expand operations.

 An online store can expand its operations by adding a new language to its selection.
 The product descriptions and similar information must also be localized to provide the new target group with the information they need in making a purchase decision.
 It’s unnecessary to localize all your products if your catalog consists of thousands of products.
 You should choose the products or product categories that are certain to be in demand in the target market.

 New markets can also be conquered through a local sales organization.
 In these cases, the purchase decision is typically not made online.
 Instead, it requires a salesperson’s active participation.
 Furniture, interior design products and luxury items, for example, are products buyers want to see on-site before making their purchase decision.
 In the B2B sector, local sales organizations are very common, as they make it possible to create a personal bond at the early stages of the customer relationship.